alperzini/AIgis-client/README.md

 npm run dev
 ```

-6. Open the local link (usually `http://localhost:5173`) in your browser to view the project!
+6. Open the local link (example `http://localhost:5173`) in your browser to view the project!